mackron/dr_libs/README.md

 This repository is a container for single-file, public domain libraries written in C. Each file in this library are independant of the others, except where noted.

-- easy_vfs: A library for loading files from both the native file system and archives such as Zip files.
+- dr_vfs: A library for loading files from both the native file system and archives such as Zip files.
-- easy_fsw: A library for watching for changes to the file system.
+- dr_fsw: A library for watching for changes to the file system.